smokd/vimrc/sources_non_forked/vim-multiple-cursors/README.md

 ## Installation
 Install using [Pathogen], [Vundle], [Neobundle], or your favorite Vim package manager.
+Requires vim 7.4 or later for full functionality.

 ## Quick Start
 Out of the box, all you need to know is a single key `Ctrl-n`.
 Pressing the key in Normal mode highlights the current word under the cursor in Visual mode and places a virtual cursor at the end of it.
 Pressing it again finds the next ocurrence and places another virtual cursor at the end of the visual selection.
 If you select multiple lines in Visual mode, pressing the key puts a virtual cursor at every line and leaves you in Normal mode.